ProjectMitosisOS/mitosis-core/README.md

-# MITOSIS: A system primitive of fast remote fork
+# MITOSIS: An OS primitive of fast remote fork

 Mitosis is a kernel module that provides a new system primitive of fast remote fork based on RDMA.